dannymckinney88/Casino-games/README.md

 # ![Slot logo](/assests/faveicon.ico/android-icon-192x192.png) Casino Throw Down
 So here is my first project!
-We got 3 diffrent casino games in line for the users. **Blackjack, 5 Card Poker**
+We got 3 diffrent casino games in line for the users. ***Blackjack, 5 Card Poker, Slot Machine***

 ## Why a casino game?
 I remember growing up and my grandfather would always be teaching my how to play cards.
 Plus i have always lived life taking risk.
 So what better for a first project than to make a casino game remembering my grandfather.
 I also wanted to challenge myself to build out three games in 5 days